SAP-samples/bulletinboard-reviews-nodejs/README.md

 # bulletinboard-reviews
 This is the reviews service of the bulletin board.
-It doesn't have a GUI at this point, however you can interact with it using a REST client like Postman.
+It doesn't have a GUI at this point, however you can interact with it using a REST client like Postman. **Note:** Reviews are made for the _users_ that advertize things, _not_ for the advertised things.

 ## How to work locally